Mosque shooting: Christchurch workers provide first aid to victims amid gunfire

 Bodies lay across the footpath and a father who had been shot cared for his critically-injured 5-year-old girl just outside the scene of a mass mosque shooting in Christchurch.

-At about 1.40pm a gunman entered a mosque on Deans Ave near Hagley Park packed with 300 to 400 people for Friday afternoon prayer, and opened fire.
+At about 1.40pm a gunman entered Masjid Al Noor on Deans Ave near Hagley Park, packed with 300 to 400 people for Friday afternoon prayer, and opened fire.

-Another shooting took place at a Linwood mosque, with reports of between nine and 27 people killed in both attacks.
+Another shooting took place at a Linwood mosque, with fears dozens of people have been killed in both attacks.

 South Island manager for Naki Labour Hire Carl Pomare and one of his workers were driving along Deans Ave when they started seeing people running towards them.